1-12: Multiple Conditions

 • AND values less than 60 (highTemps < 60)

-In order for the value to be between 50 and 60 both of the above conditional statements must be TRUE, so we use AND to combine the conditional statements:
+In order for the value to be between 50 and 60 both of the above conditions must be TRUE, so we use AND to combine the conditions:

 for(i in 1:numDays)